bitfocus/companion-module-dcc-ex-commandstation/companion/HELP.md

   * Enter the IP address of the Arduino running CommandStation
 * StreamDeck controller connected by USB to computer running Companion

+## Actions
+* Track power control for main, prog, and join
+* Loco throttle control with direction
+* Loco decoder functions 0-68 control
+* Accessory control (both types of addressing)
+* Emergency stop
+* Reset commmand station
+* Custom command
+* Set a variable for selected loco DCC address

+## Feedback
+Feedback can be used to update the button colours and styles.
+Changes made by any other throttles will be reflected in Companion.
+* Track power and join status
+* Loco decoder function states
+* Selected loco DCC address variable

+## Variables
+Variables can be used for button labels
+* Command station type and version information
+* Track power status
+* Selected DCC address
+* Loco throttle data (speed and direction) for each loco controlled

+## Preset Buttons
+* Main and prog power control (on/off/feedback)
+* Function 0-68 control (on/off/feedback)
+* Emergency stop

 ## Version History

 ### Version 1.0.0